How to Submit:

 Technically, no, but we’d really appreciate a ‘like’ or a ‘follow!’
 Debate Central offers this service to anyone who wants or needs it with absolutely no catch.
 You will receive your critique no matter what you do.

-Debate Central depends, however, on the ability to demonstrate the support of students.
+Debate Central’s funding depends, however, on the ability to demonstrate the support of students.
 If we’ve helped you, we’d really be grateful if you’d help us as well by following @debate_central on Twitter or liking ‘NCPA’s Debate Central’ on Facebook!
+And don’t forget to tell your friends!

 Are they confidential?